-- Military and military dependents can attend Cameron University at the in-state tuition rate.
+- Military and military dependents in Oklahoma can attend Cameron University at the in-state tuition rate.

 - For more than 20 years, Cameron has had an office on post at Fort Sill providing admissions and enrollment services.

 - Cameron University participates in the U.S. Department of Veterans Affairs’ Yellow Ribbon Program.
 This program provides additional assistance to veterans who are eligible to receive 100 percent benefits under the Post 9/11 GI Bill and who still have unmet need.
-This year, Cameron has increased its commitment and will assist an unlimited number of qualified veterans, with no cap on the amount of benefits per qualified veteran.
 Cameron has been a participant in the Yellow Ribbon Program since its inception in 2009.
-Over the past three years, eligible veterans and dependents at Cameron University have received approximately $100,000 in benefits from Cameron and the U.S. Department of Veterans Affairs.

 - Cameron is a member of Servicemembers Opportunity College (SOC).
 Through SOC, service members and their family members can start, continue, or complete Cameron University degrees while attending other consortium member schools.